 Mythology of Minerva

-There were many famous myths about Minerva, Roman goddess of war and wisdom, and she featured in many of the classic oral tales about the wars and the heroes that formed an important part of the culture of ancient Rome.
+There were many famous myths about Minerva, the Roman goddess of war and wisdom, and she featured in many of the classic oral tales about the wars and the heroes that formed an important part of the culture of ancient Rome.
 Roman mythology borrowed heavily from Greek mythology in many cases.
-Now, so many years down the line, it is difficult to discuss one without bringing up the other.

 Birth of Minerva